AimeeKnight/Bio-Profile/AimeeMarieKnight.md

 #### **Full-Stack Software Engineer, 2016**

 - Built out features for a higher education curriculum management system using React.js, Redux, and Node.js with Express and Koa.
-- Increasing products reliability and stability by helping to drive adoption of front end test with Enzyme and increasing back end test coverage.
+- Increasing product reliability and stability by helping to drive adoption of front end test with Enzyme and increasing back end test coverage.
-- Helped implement the latest technologies within code base including WebPack, Flow, ES6 and ES7.
+- Helped implement the latest technologies within the code base including WebPack, Flow, JavaScript 2015 and JavaScript 2016.

 ***